bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## The Sustainabilitist Principles

 _The Sustainabilitist Principles_ is a modular manifesto; a collection of my ideals for designing as a Sustainabilitist; the ways of thinking to create sustainably as considered in 2009.
-The goal was to create an object whose form directly embodied the principles it coneveyed, while also disseminating them.
+The goal was to create an object whose form directly embodied the principles it conveyed, while also disseminating them.
 It was a poster, that happened to also be a sculpture, and a novel concept.

 _The Sustainabilitist Principles_ visualizes two important concepts: